Reclaiming Audre Lorde’s Radical Self-CareReclaiming Audre Lorde’s Radical Self-Care

 “

-Self-care cannot be an “act of political warfare” if the only battle you’re waging is against your frown lines with $110 moisturizer.
+Self-care cannot be an “act of political warfare” if the only battle you’re waging is against your frown lines with $110 moisturiser.

 ”